 In 1996, Pedros (pictured playing for France) was the toast of French football, scoring three goals as Nantes upset the odds to reach the last four of the Champions League.
 The Ligue 1 outfit were only narrowly beaten by Juventus in a tight semi-final, and the attacking midfielder seemed to have a bright future ahead of him.

 Things began to go downhill at Euro ’96, when Pedros missed a penalty in France’s semi-final shoot-out loss to the Czech Republic.
-With his confidence shot, the 24-year-old – now manager of Lyon's women – never looked the same again in subsequent spells at the likes of Marseille, Parma, Napoli and Lyon.
+With his confidence shot, the 24-year-old – manager of Lyon's women until stepping down in summer 2019 – never looked the same again in subsequent spells at the likes of Marseille, Parma, Napoli and Lyon.